 The term autism spectrum disorders (ASD) has been used to include the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSM-IV-TR) (American Psychiatric Association.2000) diagnostic categories autistic disorder, Asperger disorder, and pervasive developmental disorder-not otherwise specified (1).
-Pediatricians have an important role not only in early recognition and evaluation of ASD but also in chronic management of these disorders.
-Pervasive developmental disorders or ASD range from a severe form, called autistic disorder, to a milder form, Asperger syndrome.
+Pediatricians have an important role not only in early recognition and evaluation of autism spectrum disorders but also in chronic management of these disorders.
+Pervasive developmental disorders or autism spectrum disorders (ASD) range from a severe form, called autistic disorder, to a milder form, Asperger syndrome.
 If a child has symptoms of either of these but meet the specific criteria for neither, the diagnosis is called pervasive developmental disorder not otherwise specified (PDD-NOS).
-Other rare, very severe disorders that are included in the ASD are Rett syndrome and childhood disintegrative disorder.
+Other rare, very severe disorders that are included in the autism spectrum disorders are Rett syndrome and childhood disintegrative disorder.
 All of those are characterized by varying degrees of impairment in communication skills, social interactions, and restricted, repetitive, and stereotype patterns of behavior (2).
-A revision of the diagnostic criteria of ASD was proposed in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) that was released in May 2013 (15).
+A revision of the diagnostic criteria of ASDs was proposed in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) that was released in May 2013 (15).
 The autism spectrum describes a range of conditions classified as neurodevelopmental disorders in the fifth edition of the DSM.
-The new diagnostic criteria encompasses previous elements from the diagnosis of autistic disorder, Asperger disorder, (DSM-V kriterlerine göre ASD kapsamında değil), and pervasive developmental disorder-not otherwise specified.
+The new diagnostic criteria encompasses previous elements from the diagnosis of autistic disorder, Asperger disorder, childhood disintegrative disorder, and pervasive developmental disorder-not otherwise specified.

-For 2010, the overall prevalence of ASD among the ADDM sites was 14.7 per 1,000 (one in 68) children aged 8 years (3,4).
+Prevalence of ASD is estimated to be between 6.5 to 6.6 per 1000 children (3,4).
 This range of prevalence indicates a need for earlier and more accurate screening for the symptoms of ASD.
 The earlier it is diagnosed, the sooner the child can be helped through treatment interventions.